chris-martin/bricks/in/posts/2017-02-18b-water-monoids/post.md

     mempty = Structure mempty mempty mempty

+    mappend (Structure left right water)
-    Structure left right water <> Structure left' right' water' = Structure (left <> left')
+            (Structure left' right' water') =
+        Structure (left <> left')
                   (right <> right')
                   (water <> water' <> waterBetween right left')
 ```

 Not only does `Structure` have a monoid, but so do all of its fields; so
 `mempty` is defined quite simply as `Structure mempty mempty mempty`.
+The
-The definition of `(<>)` is similarly straightforward, with the exception that
+definition of `mappend` is similarly straightforward, with the exception that we
-we also have to add in `waterBetween right left'` to include the water that
+also have to add in `waterBetween right left'` to include the water that puddles
-puddles in the new gap between the two structures.
+in the new gap between the two structures.

 ## Arithmetic